natalieagus/computationstructures/_fpga/fpga_2.md

 Thankfully Lucid comes with a built-in `fsm` declaration, so we don't have to define that FSM by ourselves. `fsm` is similar to `dff` except that it is used to store **state** and not a value.

-> *Think its a little overkill to create an FSM just for this feature of toggling the values of b?
+> Think its a little overkill to create an FSM just for this feature of toggling the values of b?
 Well, there's many other ways to do this.
-One possible way is to create a ROM to store the 3 versions of `` values:*
+One possible way is to create a ROM to store the 3 versions of **values**:
 > >
 > ```cpp
 > const Y_VALUES = {8h0, 8h0C, 8h07, 8h02}